 Raymond L. Conner

 Mr. Conner began his 40-year career at Boeing as a 727 mechanic and rose to become vice chairman, where most recently he led the implementation of “One Boeing,” a strategic initiative that created a single integrated services business and commercial airplanes product developer.
-Mr. Conner served as President and Chief Executive Officer of Boeing Commercial Airplanes, the company’s largest division.
-Prior to that, he led Sales, Marketing, and Commercial Services and served as Vice President and General Manager of Supply Chain Management and Operations within the Commercial Airplanes division, as well as Vice President and General Manager of many of Boeing’s key aircraft programs and Vice President of Boeing’s Propulsion Systems Division.
+Mr. Conner served as president and CEO of Boeing Commercial Airplanes, the company’s largest division.
+Prior to that, he led sales, marketing, and commercial services and served as vice president and general manager of supply chain management and operations within the commercial airplanes division, as well as vice president and general manager of many of Boeing’s key aircraft programs and vice president of Boeing’s Propulsion Systems division.

 University of Puget Sound (M.B.A.), Central Washington University

-Mr. Deschamps is chairman of the board of Diversey, a global leader of hygiene & sanitation products, services, and solutions to the institutional and industrial markets.
-Previously, he served as chairman of the advisory board of Kloeckner Pentaplast, one of the world’s largest suppliers of films for pharmaceuticals, medical devices, food, electronics, and general packaging.
-He served as a CD&R Operating Partner from 2002 to 2007 and was Group Managing Partner of 3i plc (London) from 2008 to 2011.
-Prior to that, Mr. Deschamps served as President and Chief Operating Officer of Ecolab, a Fortune 500 company with more than $14 billion in revenue.
-He lived for 10 years in Germany, where he was CEO of Henkel Industrial Adhesives worldwide and President & CEO of Teroson Gmbh before becoming the President and CEO of Henkel Ecolab.
-Mr. Deschamps is a Knight of the Legion d’honneur, France.
+Mr. Deschamps is the former chairman of the board of Diversey, a global leader of hygiene & sanitation products, services, and solutions to the institutional and industrial markets.
+Previously, he served as chairman of the advisory board of Kloeckner Pentaplast, one of the world’s largest suppliers of films for pharmaceuticals, medical devices, food, electronics, and general packaging, and, from 2008 to 2011, as group managing partner of 3i plc (London).
+He served as a CD&R Operating Partner from 2002 to 2007 during which time he was chairman and CEO of Brakes.
+Mr. Deschamps also served as president and chief operating officer of Ecolab, a Fortune 500 company with more than $14 billion in revenue.
+He lived for 10 years in Germany, where he was CEO of Henkel Industrial Adhesives Worldwide and president and CEO of Teroson Gmbh before becoming president and CEO of Henkel Ecolab.
+Mr. Deschamps also served as chairman and CEO of his family-owned specialty chemical company, SAIM, in France.
+He is a knight of the Legion d’honneur, France and past president of the French Foreign Trade Advisors in the UK.

 ISG Paris (M.B.A., marketing, finance)

-Mr. Dineen served for 28 years at General Electric Company, most recently as Senior Vice President and CEO of GE’s $18 billion Healthcare business, where he was at the forefront of shaping patient care by providing transformational medical technologies and services.
-He serves on the boards of Cognizant, Merrimack Pharma, and Torque Immunotherapy.
-Mr. Dineen joined GE in 1986 as a telecommunications engineer and went on to hold a variety of leadership positions around the world, including President and CEO of GE Transportation, President of GE Plastics, and General Manager of GE’s Power Equipment and GE Appliances, Microwave, and Air-Conditioning businesses.
+Mr. Dineen served for 28 years at General Electric Company, most recently as senior vice president and CEO of GE’s $18 billion healthcare business, where he was at the forefront of shaping patient care by providing transformational medical technologies and services.
+He serves on the boards of Cognizant, Merrimack Pharma, Syneos Health, and Torque Immunotherapy.
+Mr. Dineen joined GE in 1986 as a telecommunication engineer and went on to hold a variety of leadership positions around the world, including president and CEO of GE Transportation, president of GE Plastics, and general manager of GE Power Equipment and GE Appliances, Microwave, and Air-Conditioning.

 University of Vermont (B.S., biological sciences, computer science)